lianneharrisonBAS/LCIS_paper/README.md

 The barotropic streamfunction for the simulation only forced by tides (no thermodynamic exchange with the ice shelf) is given in Tides_only.mat.

+These data and all other data underlying the figures and analysis of the paper (including marine ice fields) are available in netCDF form from the UK Polar Data Centre: https://doi.org/10.5285/A54C795C-E0EE-49CB-99DD-BEFBDC4A70F0